Geometry of isoparametric hypersurfaces in Riemannian manifolds: The shape operator of Tubes

 where $R(t)U=R_{NU}N=(\nabla_{[N,U]}-[\nabla_N,\nabla_U])N$ for $U\in \mathcal {T}_{q'}P_t$.
 Taking trace shows that where $H(t)=Trace(S(t))$ is the mean curvature of $P_t$, $\rho^M$ is the Ricci curvature of $M$ and $\parallel\cdot\parallel$ is the norm induced from the metric.
 Therefore, if the Ricci curvature $\rho^M$ is positive, $H(t)$ is a strictly increasing function as $t$ grows.
 Recall that in \cite{GT09}, we showed that at least one is minimal among a family of properly isoparametric hypersurfaces in a closed Riemannian manifold.
 Combining these with the structural result of \cite{Wa87}, we get \begin{cor} There exists a unique minimal isoparametric hypersurface among a family of properly isoparametric hypersurfaces in a closed Riemannian manifold of positive Ricci curvature. \end{cor} \begin{rem} In Proposition 4.1 of \cite{GT09}, we found isoparametric functions which are proper on each Milnor sphere, and Remark 4.2 of \cite{GT09} told that in that situation the Milnor spheres could carry metrics of positive Ricci curvature (even non-negative sectional curvature).
-So the above corollary tells that there's one and only one minimal isoparametric hypersurface in each family. \end{rem}
+So the above corollary tells that there is one and only one minimal isoparametric hypersurface in each family. \end{rem}

 Now we come to derive the power series expansion formula for $S(t)$ with respect to $t$.
 For any normal vector $v\in \mathcal {V}_pP$, the shape operator $T_v$ of $P$ in direction $v$ at $p$ is defined by for any vector fields $X,Y$ tangent to $P$, where $V$ is any normal vector field with $V|_p=v$.
-Let $\{T^v_{ab}\}$ denotes the coefficients of $T_v$ under the coordinates vector fields, \emph{i.e.},
+Let $\{T^v_{ab}\}$ denote the coefficients of $T_v$ under the coordinate vector fields, \emph{i.e.},